 This piece will remain on permanent display at The Rotunda (in a most interesting place), reminding audiences and performers that The Rotunda is a vital connector that inspires genuine dialogue and social change.

 Collective Imprints, the first project of its kind in Philadelphia, is unique in that it employed dialogue, movement, music-making, and holistic collaboration from all participants.
-Everyone was welcome to brainstorm, move, make music, draw, paint, and collaborate on designs.
+The general public was welcome to brainstorm, move, make music, draw, paint, and collaborate on designs.
 Never before has such a long term multi-faceted and inclusive project been open to the general public in this city.
 We believe that future projects will be born of this, fostering long lasting connections between disparate communities.

 The project started off with eye-opening and inclusive conversations about notions of belonging, place, community, activism, The Rotunda's mission, the arts, power of the people, and more.
 We also brought movement into the work as we explored new ways of brainstorming, using exercises shared by West Philadelphia multi-faceted artist Jodi Netzer.
 In addition, Bill Feiger, of Stares to Nowhere and other local acts, shared his musical instruments from around the world as we used sound and music to evoke even more ideas.